The beginning of a new era

 Risk of severe eye disease on the rise

 Those affected also have a greater risk of developing severe eye disease such as cataract or retinal detachment and eventual blindness.
-This development is all the more alarming as more and more of its victims are young .
+In general it can be said, that the earlier the myopia onset, the higher will be the myopia in the adulthood and the higher will be the risk for severe eye disease.

 Causes of myopia